i love international moving logo overlay

 Cautiously Pack Your Fragile Items

 You should write on top and sides of the boxes which room they belong to, and point out if the box contains “fragile” content.
 Make sure to properly wrap fragile possessions in several layers of bubble wrap and tape stray items together into a bundle.
-Also, if you run out of bubble wrap, things like towels, linens and pillows can be used to keep fragile belongings safe.
+Also, if you run out of bubble wrap, things like towels, linens, and pillows can be used to keep fragile belongings safe.

 Packing and Taking Inventory